 The wolf is a carnivore, an animal suited for catching, killing and eating other creatures.
 Wolves prey primarily on large, hoofed mammals called ungulates.
-In Minnesota, the white-tailed deer is the wolf’s primary prey, with moose, beaver, snowshoe hare and other small mammals also being taken.
-Elsewhere, wolves prey on caribou, musk-oxen, bison, Dall sheep, elk, and mountain goats.
+For example: In Michigan, Wisconsin and Minnesota, the white-tailed deer is the wolf’s primary prey, with moose, beaver, snowshoe hare and other small mammals also being taken.
+Elsewhere, wolves prey on caribou, musk-oxen, bison, Dall sheep, elk and mountain goats.

 Mech, L. David (1970, reprint 1981)